terrapower/armi/doc/user/radial_and_axial_expansion.rst

 When two or more components exist within the Block, the overall height change of the Block is driven by an axial expansion "target Component" (e.g., fuel).
-This target is selected (either automatically based on component flags or manually in the blueprints) to ensure that specific component has its mass conserved post-expansion.
-Note, the remaining components also have their mass conserved on the assembly-level; however intra-block mass conservation is lost as there is a redistribution of mass between blocks for non-target components.
+This target is selected (either automatically based on component flags or manually in the blueprints) to ensure that a specific component has its mass conserved post-expansion.
+Note, the remaining components also have their mass conserved on the assembly-level; however intra-block mass conservation is lost as there is a redistribution of mass between axially neighboring blocks for non-target components.

 Radial thermal expansion occurs for each component in a given block.
 Mechanical contact between components is not accounted for, meaning that the radial expansion of one Component is independent